Seven Tips to Winterize your Pond

 Introduction: Take the following steps to winterize your pond

 If you live in a cold climate, you should take steps to winterize your pond.
 When winterizing your pond consider your fish population, plants, pumps, and other accessories (i.e. waterfalls, fountains, and aeration units).
-Properly Winterizing your Pond will provide enough oxygen and allow for C02 release to keep your fish population healthy all winter long.
+Properly Winterizing your Storm Water Retention Pond will provide enough oxygen and allow for C02 release to keep your fish population healthy all winter long.

 Key Learnings – Winterizing your pond